 Select No to cancel setup and close Package Manager

-If server mode is Always Ask
+If Catalog at Startup is Always Ask

-the dialog is presented Read Catalog from Server
+the dialog Read Catalog from Server is presented

 Select Yes to connect to the server and enter on-line mode

 Select No to read the off-line catalog from disk and enter off-line mode